Someone to Call My Lover: Composition and music

 At the time of recording, Jackson was in a divorce battle with her husband, René Elizondo, Jr., after nearly ten years of marriage.
 "Someone to Call My Lover", and several of the other songs on All for You, use Jackson's divorce and re-emergence into single life as central themes.
 "Someone to Call My Lover" talks about being determined to find a perfect match.
 Dave Barry replays America's "Ventura Highway" main guitar hook, as an interpolation and serves as the opening to the single, accompanied by finger snaps and bass.
 In the beginning, Jackson has begun touring again and there isn't anyone to talk to and she wishes she had companionship, "Back on the road again/Feeling kinda lonely/And looking for the right guy/To be mine," she sings.

 In the pre-chorus, she fantasizes where her dream guy might be, "Maybe we'll meet at a bar / He'll drive a funky car / Maybe we'll meet at a club / And fall so deeply in love," she sings.
 In the chorus, she's eager to find a guy to love, "Alright, maybe gonna find him today / I gotta get someone to call my lover / Yeah, baby, come on," she chants.

 "Someone to Call My Lover" is written in the key of D major with a moderately fast tempo of 128 beats per minute.
-The song follows a chord progression of Dmaj7–G6–Dmaj7–G6, and Jackson's vocals span from the low note A_{3} to the high note B_{4}.
+The song follows a chord progression of D^{maj7}–G^{6}–D^{maj7}–G^{6}, and Jackson's vocals span from the low note A_{3} to the high note B_{4}.